henockarega/wrapped/README.md

 To run this project locally, follow these steps:

 1. Clone this repository to your local machine.
+2. Access your client id and secret from the Spotify Web API.
-2. Open the `index.html` file in a web browser.
+3. Open the `home.html` file in a web browser.
-3. Explore your favorite artists, tracks, and music history.
+4. Explore your favorite artists, tracks, and music history.

 ### Accessing the Live Version